awslabs/harmonix/backstage-plugins/plugins/aws-apps-backend/README.md

 ### Permission Framework Policy

-The OPA on AWS backend plugin leverages the [Backstage permissions framework](https://backstage.io/docs/permissions/overview) to contribute a permission decision for access to audit entries.
+The Harmonix on AWS backend plugin leverages the [Backstage permissions framework](https://backstage.io/docs/permissions/overview) to contribute a permission decision for access to audit entries.
 If you would like to implement a policy for your Backstage instance to control access to audit entries you will start with the [Permission framework getting started documentation](https://backstage.io/docs/permissions/getting-started) to set up the base framework.
 With the framework in place, you can leverage the `readOpaAppAuditPermission` permission in your policy definition to restrict access to audit entries.

 ```ts